• Skip to primary navigation

 On the internet highway, a VPN creates a dedicated lane that is encrypted so that nobody else can see what you’re doing, where you’re going or where you’re coming from.

 The VPN server is like your identical twin in another location.
-Connecting to a VPN server in another country makes it seem as if your location is in that other country.
+Connecting to a server in another country makes it seem as if your location is in that other country.

 How Does a VPN Work?